 Hope – the anchor for the soul

 Faith can not function properly without its sister – the hope.
 Faith alone is not enough.
-We must add the expectation of good, and the confidence that we will experience the good of God in our lives.
-It is not accidentally that hope is likened in the Bible to a firm and secure anchor for the soul that penetrates behind the curtain, into the invisible and eternal.
+We must add the expectation of good, and the confidence that we will experience the goodness of God in our lives.
+It is not accidental that hope is likened in the Bible to a firm and secure anchor for the soul that penetrates behind the curtain, into the invisible and eternal.
 (Hebrews 6:19).

 The basis and the guarantee of our hope is God Himself, who is not changing.
 We can have full hope regarding all God’s words and promises.
 His intentions and words are immutable and permanent.
 No matter how our feelings and circumstances change, God’s Word stands unshakable.
 “Heaven and earth will pass away, but my words will never pass away.”
 (Matthew 24:35)

 Here’s how the voice of hope sounds: “I know things will work out, I just do not know how and when.
 The question about How and When I leave to God.
 I am convinced everything will have a good end.
 I can trust God and His love for me.
 Everything that happens to me, the worst and the most painful, is not in vain, but God will make it work for my good. “